This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Thank you for subscribing to the Let's RV newsletter, keep your eye on your inbox for updates.

-RV Refrigerator On While Driving
+Turn Your Propane RV Refrigerator Off While Driving

 The key issues with running a propane RV refrigerator when driving are safety-related.

 Sudden jarring movements to your RV can damage propane lines.
-A tire blowout, or a trailer sway rollover can create a hole, crack or leak in the RV propane supply piping.
+A tire blowout, or a trailer sway rollover can create a hole, crack or gas leak in the RV propane supply piping.
 Now you have an instant fire/explosion hazard just waiting for a spark.

 Don’t chance it.
 Be safe and shut the refrigerator off when you start moving.